PHILADELPHIA REFLECTIONS

 Dead Elephant

 This was a situation specifically contemplated as a way to discipline greedy state governments, by James Madison when he was formulating the U. S. Constitution.
 And there is evidence it is working.
-By happenstance I once encountered an official of New Jersey taxation, who told me that 43% of New Jersey taxes are paid by 1% of the population.
+By happenstance, I once encountered an official of New Jersey taxation, who told me that 43% of New Jersey taxes are paid by 1% of the population.
 And that 1% was moving out of the state as fast as it could.
-West Capital reports that taxation as a percent of income is 1.23% in Delaware, 3.46% in Pennsylvania, and 5.82% in New Jersey.
-Relating total income to total tax revenues would be the best way to detect hidden indirect taxes, such as overtaxing utility bills in the knowledge it will be passed on to the consumer.
-Armed with even partial information, it becomes easier to understand why New Jersey would depose a governor who had been Co-chairman of Goldman Sachs, during a financial crisis.
+If it does, the other 99% of New Jersey residents will find their taxes rising by 43%.
+West Capital reports that taxation as a percent of income is 1.23% in Delaware, 3.46% in Pennsylvania, and 5.82% in New Jersey, suggesting that a selective flight of the 1% would raise the state taxes of everyone else by 43%, and thus make state taxation as a percent of lowered average income rise to roughly 20%.
+Relating total income to total tax revenues would be an even better way to detect hidden indirect taxes, such as overtaxing utilities in the knowledge it will be passed on to the consumer.
+I recently discovered that a few years ago, the Legislature got tired of hearing complaints about local taxes, so they transferred half of the local taxes to the state tax.
+That's pretty much like taking it from one pocket and putting it into another because now all the hubbub is about state taxes.
+Armed with even partial information, it becomes easier to understand why New Jersey would evict a governor who had been Co-chairman of Goldman Sachs, during a financial crisis.
 If a financial whiz can't change this, maybe it requires a meat ax.

 This is a time of growing restlessness about public spending, and Tea Party revolts are likely to accelerate during the remaining nine months before the next election.
-Conjecture is growing about a coming deadlock between a Republican Congress and a, lasting at least two more years.
+The conjecture is growing about a coming deadlock between a Republican Congress and a Democratic President, lasting at least two more years.
 What might emerge from a strong third party congressional delegation is too arcane to discuss.
+But at least the Republicans who leave can console themselves they are selectively raising the taxes of Democrats.

 Don't send the elephants to Delaware any more!
 Delaware Enacts Estate Tax Effective July 1, 2009; http://www.martindale.com/trusts-estates-law/article_McGuireWoods-LLP_748038.htm